jakesower/spectragraph/packages/core/README.md

 Links inverse relationships in a graph, filling in missing relationship data where possible.
 Queries will not work without relationships going in the direction of the query, so it's important to use this if you're constructing a graph from semi-connected pieces.
 This is commonly used with `mergeGraphsDeep`.

+`linkInverses` only populates relationships that are `undefined`.
+Relationships explicitly set (even to `null` or `[]`) are preserved.
+This allows you to distinguish between "no data available" and "explicitly empty".

 **Parameters:**

 - `schema` (Schema) - The schema defining relationships